 Then I tasted homemade cranberry sauce one year and I was pleasantly surprised that it was nothing like the stuff that oozed out of the can when I was a kid.
 However, it was still sweeter than I preferred.

 We try not to use processed sugar whenever possible.
 I do still use it baking, but I try to use local honey and maple syrup whenever it makes sense.
 And to me, homemade cranberry sauce was just begging to be made with honey!

 After I experimented a bit, I came up with a ratio of fresh cranberries to honey that gives just the right level of sweetness for Thanksgiving dinner.
-Then I added a couple drops of Wild Orange Essential Oil and that just took it over the edge.
+Then I added some orange extract and that just took it over the edge.
 You could also just use some orange zest while cooking the sauce to get an orange burst of flavor if you don’t have the extract on hand.

 This honey sweetened cranberry recipe is sure to convert even the most dug-in cranberry sauce hater out there.
 The flavor pairs perfectly with turkey, chicken and other poultry.
-And if you have Thanksgiving leftovers, it even works perfectly as a jam!
+And if you have leftovers, it works perfectly as a jam!